-No matter how much tips you read from the internet, if you want to master the bass guitar, you need to perform some experiments on your own.
+No matter how many tips you read from the internet, if you want to master the bass guitar, you need to perform some experiments on your own.
 Ask yourself, what happen if I played this chord this way?

 Try to play around with the rhythm and harmonics.
 If possible, add some effects to your tones, like chorus, or reverb, and see what makes your music amazing and different from others.
-Don’t afraid to break any standard rule you read somewhere.
+Don’t be afraid to break any standard rule you read somewhere.
 Just remember, Experiment is the key!

 What are the Most Common Bass Chords?

 Once you understand the notes, you can go forward and start practicing some basic chords.
 Here I’m listing three basic chord shapes that you should memorize as a beginner bass player.

 This chord involves an octave and allows you to deliver full-bodied, powerful sound from your bass.
 C major chord is built off from three notes C, E, and G. after you played the G note, you should play C again to make the full circle and complete our chord.